Shri-web/Python-Basic-Excercises/README.md

-# Questions
+# Content
-Basic python excercises
+This repository contains questions from diffent python chapters